-- Maintenance, insurance and cleaning of apartment buildings. - Arranging gardening. - Arranging repairs of estate areas as necessary, including of un-adopted roads, street lighting on unadopted roads, play equipment and electronic entrance gates. - Liaising, where necessary, with warranty providers, original contractors, insurance brokers, neighbouring properties, the emergency services, the local authority or local interest groups on behalf of the residents or our clients. - Regular site visits and inspections. - Liaising with solicitors with regard to conveyancing enquiries.
+- Maintenance, insurance and cleaning of apartment buildings. - Arranging gardening. - Arranging repairs of areas surrounding the apartments or elsewhere on the development as necessary, including of un-adopted roads, street lighting on unadopted roads, play equipment and electronic entrance gates. - Liaising, where necessary, with warranty providers, original contractors, insurance brokers, neighbouring properties, the emergency services, the local authority or local interest groups on behalf of the residents or our - Regular site visits and inspections. - Liaising with solicitors with regard to conveyancing enquiries.